Category: Articles

 Smokestack Scrubbers: a New Component to Industrial Exhaust Systems

-Power plants burn coal, so the smoke and fumes constitute a serious threat to the health of the people who live downwind.
-The federal government is now trying to decide this problem.
-It seems that the simplest solution is an adoption of a tighter emission standard.
-But in fact, it should be noted, the smokestack...
+Power plants burn coal, creating smoke and fumes that pose a significant risk to the health of residents living downwind.
+The federal government is now trying to solve this problem.
+It seems that the simplest solution is the adoption of a tighter emission standard.
+However, the smokestack may turn out to be one place where...

 Post